- How is Waldenstrom macroglobulinemia treated?

 Plasmapheresis (plasma exchange) for Waldenstrom macroglobulinemia

-Plasmapheresis (also known as plasma exchange) does this using a machine that separates the plasma (the liquid part of the blood) that contains the abnormal protein from the blood cells.
+Plasmapheresis (also known as plasma exchange) does this using a machine that separates the plasma (the liquid part of the blood) that contains the abnormal IgM protein from the blood cells.
 The plasma containing the abnormal protein is discarded, while the blood cells are mixed with salt solution and new plasma and given back to the patient.

 Plasmapheresis is not painful (aside from the IV lines being put in), but it can be hard to stay sitting or lying down in the same place for 2 or 3 hours.
 Calcium levels can drop in some people during treatment, causing numbness and tingling (especially in the hands and feet and around the mouth) and sometimes painful muscle spasms.
 This can be treated by giving the patient calcium.

-Plasmapheresis works quickly to get the IgM level.
+Plasmapheresis works quickly to bring down the IgM level.
 However, it does not treat the cause of the high IgM level (the cancer cells themselves), so it will go back up again without further treatment (like chemotherapy).
-Plasmapheresis is usually given to help the patient until chemotherapy has a chance to work.
-Sometimes plasmapheresis is used for those whose Waldenstrom macroglobulinemia is not controlled by chemotherapy, biological therapy, or other treatments.
-When patients have symptoms from elevated IgM, they need to have plasmapheresis right away to prevent complications.
+Plasmapheresis is usually given to help the patient until chemotherapy or other drugs have a chance to work.
+It can also be used in people whose WM is not controlled by chemotherapy, biological therapy, or other treatments.

 Last Medical Review: 10/20/2014